-The letter yod of this path is the feminine essence—the “creative force that arises in pure darkness” of the 15th path— that carries the ‘seed’ or bindu along the matrix to form the Khu, spirit or Holy Ghost.
+The letter yod of this path is the feminine essence—the “creative force that arises in pure darkness” of the 15th path.
+The ‘seed’ or bindu is thus conveyed to the matrix to form the Khu, spirit or Holy Ghost.
 The descent of this path brings the recollection of cosmic memory into the full knowledge and realisation of Tiphereth, while the ascent of the path is to immerse one’s own life’s blood or energy into the cup of the Holy Graal.
 All solitary creatures are traditionally assigned to this path, yet the Initiate of the path must illumine the path for others.

 The mystic number of the path is 210, an indication of the mystery of NOX or Night, otherwise personified as Lilith or Lilah.
 The trinity of the number is summed up in the staff, lamp and cloak of the hermit traditionally assigned to this path.
 The staff is the energy, the Occult Force, which must be applied with strict vigilance and economy of means towards the Great Work.
 The lamp is a metaphor for the Occult Light, which the Initiate necessarily veils from the world.
 The cloak of invisibility is the silent means of transmission of the secret Word of the True Will.
 Hence, the magical powers of the 20th path include Invisibility, Parthenogenesis and Initiation.
 The zodiacal sign of Virgo is naturally associated with Isis as the virgin mother.
 In very ancient times, before the cult of Osiris held sway, Nuit and Hathoor gave birth to a divine child by parthenogenesis, which is to say, without paternal intervention.
 The child is the sun-star and Hadit or Set is the ‘child’ and mysterious power that manifests the star, which is the appearance of Nuit-Isis.